-These experiments are designed to be done reading the screen on the CW.
-Figure 8 to the right shows the screen shows a Total Count, Uptime right shows the screen shows a Total Count, Uptime (elapsed time since reset), and a Rate in Hz with uncertainty attached.
+These experiments are done reading the screen on the CW.
+Figure 8 to the right shows the screen shows a Total Count, Uptime (elapsed time since reset), and a Rate in Hz with uncertainty attached.
 Rates can be read directly or calculated using the Total Count and the Uptime.
 Note that the Uptime occasionally turns over to zero, so students should keep that in mind.
 In most circumstances, the CW unit(s) should be reset using the red button in the back for each new trial of an experiment.
+The M indicates that that CW unit is operating at the singles rate.
+When connected to a second

-The M to a second CW unit, an S indicates that the CW unit is operating at the coincidence rate triggering off of the M unit.
+CW unit, an S indicates that the CW unit is operating at the coincidence rate triggering Figure 8 off of the M unit.
 This means that most of the random noise is eliminated in the S unit.